Geodan/geoviewer-config/README.md

 - is 1 versie op api level voldoende, of moet elk object zijn eigen versie nummer hebben
 - Hoe gaan we om met meertaligheid?
 Moet hier al rekening mee gehouden worden...

-### Recomendations for client implementations

-*nog nader uit te werken*

-A general guideline for implementation is described here

-- to make it easier for developers to switch between development in different clients
-- easier maintenance
-- allow reuse in "maakwerk" applications that connect to the cloud

-Objects with the following name and working should be defined:

-- gvConfigViewer
-	- parameters: viewername
-	- returns: an object representing the viewer configuration
-	- uses: gvConfigMap, gvConfigTool
-- gvConfigMap
-- *gvCongfigTool*, can/should be provided by the cloud service??

-Crossdomain communication should be supported where possible.